Find Trade Colleges

 Top Michigan Trade Schools in Heating, Ventilation, Air & Cooling

-Our 2023 rankings named MIAT College of Technology the best school in Michigan for heating, air conditioning, ventilation & refrigeration students.
-MIAT College of Technology is a small private for-profit school located in the large suburb of Canton.
+Our analysis found MIAT College of Technology to be the best school for heating, air conditioning, ventilation & refrigeration students who want to pursue a degree in Michigan.
+MIAT College of Technology is a small private for-profit school located in the suburb of Canton.

 Best Heating, Air Conditioning, Ventilation & Refrigeration Colleges in the Great Lakes Region

-Explore all the Best Heating, Air Conditioning, Ventilation & Refrigeration Schools in the Great Lakes Area or other specific states within that region.
+Explore all the Best Heating, Air Conditioning, Ventilation & Refrigeration Colleges in the Great Lakes Area or other specific states within that region.

 Heating, Air Conditioning, Ventilation & Refrigeration is one of 7 different types of trade school programs to choose from.